radcortez/graal-microservices/README.md

 # GraalVM with MicroProfile

 This is the codebase with all the demos for the presentation GraalVM and MicroProfile: A Polyglot Microservices Solution.

 ## Samples Structure

-* libraries (a fat jar with all the microprofile required implementations to use with GraalVM)
+* libraries (a fat jar with all the MicroProfile required implementations to use standalone with GraalVM)
-* number-api (a microservice endpoint in Node that generate an id number)
+* number-api (a microservice endpoint that generate an id number, with versions for Java, Node and Ruby)
+* number-api-client (a Java client to invoke the number-api)
+* number-api-invoker (a Ruby and Python client to invoke the number-api)
+* calculator-api (a Java and R Polyglot microservice)

 ## Running the Samples